 the one who has [the] faith [of/] in Jesus.

 In verses 22 and 26 the standard translation "faith in Jesus" is not necessarily the best translation of the original.
 The word "in" does not appear in the Greek.
 Rather, it's a "genitive construction," a phrase showing possession.
 In this case, the translator has to decide whether it is Jesus possessing faith, "the faith of Jesus," or it is the believer possessing a "faith in Jesus."
 I think the first way fits better in verse 22, while the latter fits better for verse 26.
 But that means the priority in our understanding of faith should be that it is Jesus' faith first which saves us, and we are justified by receiving that faith of Jesus.
 In short, faith in Jesus amounts to receiving the faith of Jesus.
-The proper emphasis is on faith as a gift of God's grace through Jesus' faith made available through the Holy Spirit.
+The proper emphasis in on faith as a gift of God's grace through Jesus' faith and the Holy Spirit.